jklypchak13/HuffmanCoding/README.md

 # HuffmanCoding

-A python implementation of Huffman Text Compression
+An Implementation of Huffman Text Compression utilizing Python